 DocumentsBite-Sized CPD Agenda.pdf

-Bite-Sized CPD is a new monthly series that offers brief and focused online sessions on a variety of trending topics in healthcare.
-We will be exploring topics such as the long-term effects of COVID-19, care of veterans, health impact around climate change, cannabis use disorder and vaping, choosing wisely in hematology, and gender diversity in healthcare.
+Bite-Sized CPD offers brief and focused online sessions on a variety of trending topics in healthcare.
+We will explore topics such as the long-term effects of COVID-19, care of veterans, health impact around climate change, cannabis use disorder and vaping, choosing wisely in hematology, and transgender diversity in healthcare.

-Presented by: Dr. Ashley Waddington, Dr. Meghan Wilson and Erin LeBlanc
+- Transgender Diversity in Healthcare - Presented by: Dr. Ashley Waddington and Erin LeBlanc

 This Group Learning program meets the certification criteria of the College of Family Physicians of Canada and has been certified by Queen’s University for up to 7 Mainpro+ credits.
 This event is an Accredited Group Learning Activity (Section 1) as defined by the Maintenance of Certification program of The Royal College of Physicians and Surgeons of Canada, and is approved by the Office of Continuing Professional Development, Queen’s University.
 You may claim a maximum of 7 hours.

 Queen’s University makes no warranty or representation whatsoever that the information contained or accessible within or from this website, including the captioning provided, is accurate or complete.
 Anyone using this information does so at their own risk.
 While Queen’s University makes reasonable efforts to include up-to-date and accurate information on our site, the information you access through this site is provided "as is" and “as available”.
 Queen’s University assumes no liability and shall not be responsible for any damages whatsoever arising out of, or in connection with, the information contained herein.